mscaudill/openseize/paper/paper.md

 the producer is iterated over.
 To guide new users, Openseize includes extensive in-depth discussions about DSP algorithms and their iterative implementations in a series of Jupyter notebooks [@jupyter].
-Lastly, to maintain the clarity and extensibility Openseize's API, graphical user interfaces (GUIs) have been avoided.
+Lastly, to maintain the clarity and extensibility of Openseize's API, graphical user interfaces (GUIs) have been avoided.
 This decision reflects the fact that many current DSP packages have inconsistent APIs depending on whether the modules are invoked from the command-line or a GUI.

-In summary, Openseize fulfills a need in neuroscience research for DSP tools that can scale with increasing EEG data sizes, are extensible enough to handle new data types and methods, and are accessible to both end-users and developers.
+In summary, Openseize fulfills a need in neuroscience research for DSP tools that can scale to large EEG recordings, are extensible enough to handle new data types and methods, and are accessible to both end-users and developers.

 # Acknowledgements